Grounding

 For example, the partial board schematic in Figure 6 has four different grounds.
 One component works with signals or power that reference three of these grounds.
 It’s very unlikely that the designer of this circuit wanted four different zero-volt references.
 In fact, the four grounds are connected by jumpers, indicating that the designer’s intention was to have one zero-volt reference.

 In the two examples above, the reason the “ground” nets were isolated is because they were not really grounds.
 They were the return conductors for power or signal currents.
 The designers didn’t want isolated zero-volt references.
-They were isolating current return conductors in an attempt to avoid common-impedance coupling.
+They were attempting to isolate current return conductors to avoid common-impedance coupling.

-About 50 years ago, when digital circuits were just beginning to make their way into products such as radios and high-fidelity audio equipment, electronics designers quickly learned that digital noise could be coupled to the audio circuits when they shared the same current return conductors.
-For example, consider the simple board illustrated in Figure 8a.
+About 50 years ago, when digital circuits were just beginning to make their way into products such as radios and high-fidelity audio equipment, it became clear that digital noise could be coupled to the audio circuits when they shared the same current return conductors.
+For example, consider the simple board illustrated in Figure 8.8a.
 It has two digital components, a digital-to-analog (D/A) converter, and an amplifier to boost the analog signal before it is sent off the board through a connector.
-A single-ended digital signal between the two digital components uses the ground plane as a return path.
-At kilohertz frequencies and below, the current returning on the plane spreads out with a distribution approximately represented by the green lines in Figure 8b.
-The low-frequency current returning from the amplifier to the D/A converter follows a path approximately represented by the blue lines in Figure 8b.
+A single-ended digital signal between the two digital components uses a solid copper plane as a return path.
+At kilohertz frequencies and below, the current returning on the plane spreads out with a distribution approximately represented by the orange lines in Figure 8b.
+The low-frequency current returning from the amplifier to the D/A converter follows a path approximately represented by the blue lines in Figure 8b

-Figure 8.
-A simple mixed-signal board on the left (a) and the approximate return current distribution on the ground plane (b).
+Figure 8: A simple mixed-signal board on the left (a) and the approximate return current distribution on the current return plane (b).

 There is clearly a great deal of overlap in the current distribution.
-This results in common-impedance coupling, because the currents in one circuit share a ground plane resistance with the currents in the other circuit.
-If the shared ground plane resistance were on the order of 1 mΩ and the digital currents were on the order of 100 mA, then the voltage induced in the analog circuits would be on the order of 100 μV.
+This results in common-impedance coupling because the currents in one circuit share a return plane resistance with the currents in the other circuit.
+If the shared return plane resistance were on the order of 1 mW, and the digital currents were on the order of 100 mA, then the voltage difference induced in the analog circuits would be on the order of 100 mV.

-Figure 9.
-A mixed-signal board with a gap in the current return plane on the left (a) and the approximate return current distribution on the ground plane (b).
+Figure 9: A mixed-signal board with a gap in the current return plane on the left and the approximate return current distribution on the current return plane.

-Since low-frequency currents can’t flow across a gap, the currents are redirected on either side of the gap.
-This reduces the digital return current density in the region of the plane used primarily by the analog currents and greatly reduces the common-impedance coupling.
+Since low-frequency currents cannot flow across a gap, the currents are redirected on either side of the gap.
+This reduces the digital return current density in the region of the plane used primarily by the analog currents and reduces the common-impedance coupling.

-A terrible mixed signal board layout on the left and a much better alternative layout on the right
+Figure 10: A terrible mixed signal board layout on the left and a much better alternative layout on the right.

 Properly locating the gap between the analog and digital circuits is critical.
 It was often difficult to determine the right location for the gap fifty years ago.
 In today’s high-density boards, gapping the planes is generally an unworkable and completely unnecessary solution to a non-existent problem.

-There are at least three reasons why gapping a ground plane is not necessary with today’s board designs:
+There are at least three reasons why gapping a current return plane is not necessary with today’s board designs:

-2. Even at kHz frequencies and lower, the resistance of circuit board ground planes is less than 1 mΩ/square.
-This means that “noisy” circuits dumping amperes of current into the ground plane, are only capable of inducing millivolts (worst case) of voltage in other circuits sharing the same plane.
-There are relatively few situations where this level of noise coupling is likely to be a problem.
+- At kHz frequencies and lower, the resistance of circuit board return planes is less than 1 mW/square.
+This means that “noisy” circuits dumping amperes of current into the plane, are only capable of inducing millivolts (worst case) of voltage difference in other circuits sharing the same plane.
+There are not many situations where this level of noise coupling is likely to be a problem.

-3. In those situations where a milliohm of coupling cannot be tolerated, it is much better to isolate the return on a different layer.
-For example, the best solution to the coupling problem in our previous example, was not to gap the plane.
-Figure 10b demonstrates how returning the analog current using a trace on the top layer completely avoids the common impedance coupling problem.
-In boards that have lots of analog and digital returns that must be isolated at low frequencies, it will generally be necessary to bond them at high frequencies to prevent radiated emissions problems.
+- In those situations where a milliohm of coupling cannot be tolerated, it is much better to isolate one of the returns on a different layer.
+For example, the best solution to the coupling problem in our previous example was to not gap the plane.
+Figure 8.10b demonstrates how returning the analog current using a trace on the top layer avoids the common impedance coupling problem.
+In boards that have lots of analog and digital returns that must be isolated at low frequencies, it is usually necessary to connect them at high frequencies to prevent radiated emissions problems.
 Routing isolated returns on adjacent layers makes it much easier to establish a good high-frequency connection between them.

 Single-point and Multi-point Grounds

 Suppose the analog current-return trace in Figure 10b had two via connections to the digital current-return plane, as shown in Figure 11.
 Now the analog return current has two possible paths.
-It can return on the trace or it can return on the plane.
-The current will split according to the resistance of each path permitting significant amounts of analog current to return on the plane.
+It can return on the trace, or it can return on the plane.
+At low frequencies, the current will split according to the resistance of each path permitting significant amounts of analog current to return on the plane.
 Likewise, some digital current will flow on the analog current return trace.
 The isolation is destroyed, and the common-impedance coupling is reintroduced.

 Generally speaking, two current-return paths are not isolated at low frequencies if they are connected at more than one point.
 The via connection in Figure 10b is an example of a single point ground.
 Single point grounding is an important concept in EMC, though it is often misunderstood by designers who have not properly made the distinction between current-return and grounding conductors.